ddev/ddev/docs/content/users/quickstart.md

 Environment variables will be automatically added to your `.env` file to simplify the first boot of a project.
 For _new_ installations, this means the default URL and database connection settings displayed during installation can be used without modification.
 If _existing_ projects expect environment variables to be named in a particular way, you are welcome to rename them.

 === "New projects"
+    ```bash
     # Boot the project and install the starter project:
     ddev start
     ddev composer create -y craftcms/craft

     # Open site in the browser:
     ddev launch
-        ```

     # Set up the DDEV environment:
     ddev config --project-type=craftcms --docroot=web